The Cartesian Semantics of the Port Royal Logic: Critical reception

-In his review Eyjólfur Kjalar Emilsson from the University of Oslo focused on the exploration of the concept of "privative negation" as discussed in the Port-Royal Logic.
+In his review Eyjólfur Kjalar Emilsson, from the University of Oslo, focused on the exploration of the concept of "privative negation" as discussed in the Port-Royal Logic.
 Emilsson noted that Martin connects this concept to Aristotle and the Neoplatonists, particularly Proclus, showing its development and application through history.
 The reviewer praised Martin for his originality in approaching Neoplatonic thought through the lens of logic, offering formalizations that are new to the field.
 Emilsson appreciated Martin's argument that the Port-Royal Logic should not be critiqued for failing to align with Boolean logic, as it operates under different philosophical influences.

-Minhea Dobre stressed the book's comprehensive approach to bridging medieval and modern logic through the study of the Port-Royal Logic.
-He highlighted Martin's meticulous method, which involved staying "close to the text" to avoid "ungrounded reconstruction," making the book particularly valuable for historians of logic and philosophy.
-However, Dobre also acknowledged a potential drawback, noting that this detailed approach might be seen as tedious, potentially overwhelming or less engaging for some readers.
-Despite this observation, Dobre concluded that Martin's work set the Logic "in a broader historical framework," making it a significant contribution to the field.
+Minhea Dobre stressed the book's comprehensive approach to bridging medieval and modern logic through the study of the Port-Royal Logic, which involved staying "close to the text" to avoid "ungrounded reconstruction," However, Dobre also noted that this detailed approach might be seen as tedious.

-In his review, Benjamin Hill praised Martin for his comprehensive analysis of the Port Royal Logic (PRL) and its connections to Scholastic philosophy, noting that Martin's work is a significant contribution to the field.
-Hill highlighted Martin's success in demonstrating how the PRL's truth conditions for categorical propositions are rooted in Scholastic traditions rather than being purely modern, a point Hill found more impactful than Martin's claims about the relevance of PRL to contemporary logicians.
-However, Hill did express some skepticism, particularly regarding Martin's assertion that intentional contents are second-order modes of the mind, describing this claim as “more dubious” compared to other aspects of Martin's analysis.
-Despite these reservations, Hill recommended the book for its clarity and valuable historical insights, especially for those interested in the history of logic and philosophy.
+In his review, Benjamin Hill praised the book but did express some skepticism, particularly regarding Martin's assertion that intentional contents are second-order modes of the mind, describing this claim as “more dubious” compared to other aspects of Martin's analysis.

-Elodie Cassan provided a thoughtful analysis of the book emphasizing its exploration of how Cartesian metaphysics integrates with traditional Aristotelian logic.
-She noted that Martin convincingly argued that Arnauld and Nicole's work represented “an effort to explain the semantic foundations of language and logic in a manner consistent with Descartes’ dualism.”
-Cassan also appreciated Martin's caution against anachronistic interpretations, highlighting the importance of understanding the text within its historical context rather than through the lens of modern formal logic.
+Elodie Cassan noted that Martin convincingly argued that Arnauld and Nicole's work represented “an effort to explain the semantic foundations of language and logic in a manner consistent with Descartes’ dualism”, highlighting the importance of understanding the text within its historical context rather than through the lens of modern formal logic.

 Eric Stencil highlighted Martin's focus on how the Logic reconciles Cartesianism with traditional logic, noting that it "should be of interest to modern logicians."
-While praising Martin's detailed analysis, Stencil pointed out that the book is demanding and occasionally assumes significant background knowledge, but said it remains a valuable resource for those interested in the history of logic.